vkavith/SBA-320-React-Web-Application/README.md

 + themealdb.com external API used to get "Meals Search" and "Meals by Area"

++ Meals Search - Used API for this

++ Meals By Area - used API for this

-+ Simplified site to get Meals by Country Specific.
++ Simplified site to get Meals by Country(Meals by Area) Specific.

 Unsolved problem - Render deployment failed.
 Checked Log, couldn't deploy.
 Followed Dylan's video.